zshi719/2025-Data-24100/class_notes/15_autodocs.md

 - This is yet another reason to put code inside functions.

 ### Finding Modules
 - Autodoc module discovery tends to be a bit different than the normal python interpret.
-- You generally will need to be more explicit, especially about modules in the same directory.
+Specifically, mkdocs, like a lot of other python tools will treat the directory as a package which has some important consequences for file discovery.
+- There are two consequences of this:
+    1. When doing relative imports you need to be explicit:
        - For example, the file [db_manage.py](../lecture_examples/14_autodocs/app/data_utils/db_manage.py) references the module in the same directory as it (`loading_utils`).
 We are calling this with a relative path and thus we need to add `.`, so that the import look like `from .loading_utils import ...` instead of `from loading_utils import ...`.
        - Why do we need to do this?
        - Because the parser is being called from another directory (in this case the root of the repo) it will look in the root of the repo for `loading_utils` and not find it.
-  - All the rest of our imports are called using the full path `app.data_utils.loading_utils` which is consistent with how `mkdocs` is being called.
-  - When we call `db_manage.py` we are just running the script directly in a way that affords us not having to specify the full path.
+       - When we call `db_manage.py` we were running the script directly in a way that affords us not having to specify the full path, but now with mkdocs we need to add the `.` to make the dependence explicit.
+    2. Use the full path in the rest of our imports (which you were probably doing already).
+        - Use the full path `app.data_utils.loading_utils` which is consistent with how `mkdocs` is being called.

 ## Running the autodocs